Silesian Regional Party

-Silesian Regional Party (Ślōnskŏ Partyjŏ Regiōnalnŏ, Schlesische Regionalpartei, Śląska Partia Regionalna) is a regionalist political party in Poland's Upper Silesia.
+Silesian Regional Party (Ślōnskŏ Partyjŏ Regiōnalnŏ, Schlesische Regionalpartei, Śląska Partia Regionalna, ŚPR) registered as Regionalists (Regionaliści) since 2024, is a regionalist political party in Poland's Upper Silesia.
 It was founded on 21 June 2017 and registered on 12 April 2018.
 The party brought together members of the Silesian Autonomy Movement, the Upper Silesian Union, the Silesian Ferajn, the Democratic Union of Silesian Regionalists, the Union of Silesians, the Silesian Alliance, as well as independent local government officials and local leaders.
-Nationally, the party is affiliated with the Civic Coalition and ran on its behalf in some electoral districts of Upper Silesia.
+Nationally, the party was previously affiliated with the Civic Coalition in 2019 and ran on its behalf in some electoral districts of Upper Silesia.
 Regionally, the party also cooperates with another Silesian party, Silesians Together.